Einstein four-manifolds of pinched sectional curvature: Introduction

-\begin{conj} An Einstein four manifold with $\lambda>0$ and non-negative sectional curvature must be either $\mathbb{S}^4$, $\mathbb{CP}_2$, $\mathbb{S}^2\times \mathbb{S}^2$ or quotient. \end{conj} For convenience, one can normalize the metric such that $\Rc=g$.
+While the conjecture is still open, there have been various contributions from many mathematicians; see \cite{berger61, gl99, tachibana, yangdg00, costa04, brendle10einstein, cao14einstein} and the references therein.
+For convenience, one can normalize the metric such that $\Rc=g$.
 M. Berger first obtained classification under the condition that the sectional curvature is $1/4$-pinched \cite{berger61}.
-In the last decades, there have been many attempts to completely solve this conjecture; for example, see \cite{gl99, yangdg00, costa04, cao14einstein} and the references therein.
-In particular, one interesting approach is to assume a positive lower bound on the sectional curvature, i.e., $K_{min}\geq \epsilon>0$; this immediately implies that $K_{max}\leq 1-2\epsilon$, so the sectional curvature is $(\frac{\epsilon}{1-2\epsilon})$-pinched.
+Recently, one interesting approach is to assume a positive lower bound on the sectional curvature, i.e., $K_{min}\geq \epsilon>0$; this immediately implies that $K_{max}\leq 1-2\epsilon$, so the sectional curvature is $(\frac{\epsilon}{1-2\epsilon})$-pinched.
 That is, Berger's result implies classification for Einstein manifolds provided $K_{min}\geq \frac{1}{6}$.
 There have been various results in this direction.
 The lower bound has been improved from $\frac{1}{120}(\sqrt{1249}-23)$ by D. Yang \cite{yangdg00} to $\frac16 (2-\sqrt{2})$ by E. Costa \cite{costa04} to $\frac{1}{12}$ by the first author and P. Wu \cite{cao14einstein}.
 There are also classification results under related conditions such as $K\geq 0$ and positive intersection form \cite{gl99}, non-negative curvature operator \cite{tachibana}, nonnegative isotropic curvature \cite{brendle10einstein}, and 3-nonnegative curvature operator \cite{cao14einstein}. \\